weizheng1910/linkdr/reflections.md

 # ChatRoom Elaboration

-I learnt to build the chatroom using this [site](https://iridakos.com/programming/2019/04/04/creating-chat-application-rails-websockets), which uses ActionCable.
+I learnt to build the chatroom using the [site](https://iridakos.com/programming/2019/04/04/creating-chat-application-rails-websockets), which uses ActionCable.

 ## ActionCable